Farm loans: Everything you need to know

 -

-Farmers within Native American tribes can apply for a Native American Tribal loan to finance buying new property or expanding current farming operations.
-Borrowers can also use the loan for land preservation to relieve tensions among tribes and their members.
+Farmers within Native American tribes can apply for a Native American Tribal loan to finance expanding current farming operations for the purpose of increasing agricultural production, boosting the surrounding community and preserving land.
+Borrowers can also use a tribal loan for land preservation to relieve tensions among tribes and their members.

 -